Tom Clements (politician)

 Tom Clements (born 1951) is an American environmental activist and politician from South Carolina.
 Clements was the Green Party's nominee in the 2010 United States Senate election in South Carolina.
-Clements received more than 9% of the general election.
+Clements received more than 9% of the vote.
 He is the Southeastern Nuclear Campaign Coordinator for the US branch of Friends of the Earth in Columbia, South Carolina.
 Clements worked as the campaign manager for Democratic Congressman Doug Barnard, Jr. in the 1980s and as well as a long environmental activist with Greenpeace and the Nuclear Control Institute.

 Activism

 Clements worked as a policy analyst in the United States Forest Service and as an inspector in the Office of Surface Mining for the U.S. Department of the Interior.
 Clements worked the executive director of the Nuclear Control Institute, a research and advocacy center for preventing nuclear proliferation and nuclear terrorism.
 He joined NCI in February 1999 and is responsible for the organization's day-to-day operations.
 Prior to joining NCI, Clements was a senior nuclear campaigner with Greenpeace.
 He is considered a nuclear and plutonium expert by the New York Times.
 He is also the Southeastern Nuclear Campaign Coordinator for the US branch of Friends of the Earth in Columbia, South Carolina.
 Friends of the Earth is the considered the public interest watchdog over the Department of Energy's Savannah River Site nuclear complex.
 In the 1970’s, Clements founded Athenians for Clean Energy in Athens, Georgia.
 ACE was an early environmental movement working to eliminate toxic waste disposal and coal burning by the University of Georgia.
 Their focus was to educate the Athens, Georgia community about emerging environmental issues.